M-Hassan-Maqsood/Banking_Management_System/README.md

 ---
 # Phase 13: Testing – Quality Assurance

-This phase focuses on ensuring the **reliability, accuracy, and security** of the Banking Management System (BMS) API's through **automated testing** and **coverage analysis**.
+This phase focuses on ensuring the **reliability, accuracy and security** of the Banking Management System (BMS) API's through **automate testing** and **coverage analysis**.
-Testing validates that the system behaves as expected across user roles, authentication layers, and core business logic.
+Testing validates that the system behaves as expected across user roles, authentication layers and core business logic.

 ---